56 Black-Owned Food Brands That You Need in Your Kitchen

 Promising a product that is the highest quality, organic and fair trade whenever possible, Brooklyn Tea has an assortment of blends that will excite any tea lover.
 Here, you’ll find a Cream Earl Grey, Milk Oolong and Lemongrass as well as Cucumber Melon Green, Ginger Turmeric and Kyoto Cherry Rose Sencha.

-If you're a fan of flavored coffee, you’ll want to add a few ounces of Chicago French Press blends to your shopping cart ASAP.
+If you're a fan of flavored coffee, you’ll want to add Chicago French Press blends to your shopping cart ASAP.
 Not only is their coffee organic, it’s also flavored completely by hand to give you one-of-a-kind flavors and aromas in every sip.
 Choose your grind based on your coffee machine: auto-drip, Keurig, French press, espresso or whole bean.
 With flavors like Coconut Creme, Chocolate Blueberry, Maple Pecan, Peach Nectar, Snicker Doodle and Lemon Brulee, the hardest thing you’ll have to do is choose which one to try first.

 Red Bay Coffee is committed to doing more than just providing customers with a strong cup of joe.
 Based in California, the company has devoted itself to using its high-quality coffee products to promote diversity and inclusion by hiring people of color, the formerly incarcerated, women and people with disabilities.
 The brand offers decaf, espresso and signature coffee blends, including the King’s Prize, which contains notes of honeysuckle, white peach and melon, and their East Fourteenth, which has hints dark chocolate, date and blackberry.
-Each coffee blend also comes in whole bean, drip and espresso grinds and is delivered in 12 oz. bags, so you can easily store them in your pantry or cupboard.
+Each coffee blend also comes in whole bean, drip and espresso grinds and is delivered in 12-ounce bags, so you can easily store them in your pantry or cupboard.

 Dope Coffee is an e-commerce-first local coffee shop.
 The Black-, woman- and veteran-owned business is creating a new kind of coffee culture inspired by Black culture with flavors that everyone can appreciate.
 With blends of beans from South America and Africa, the flavors are smooth and drinkable without the bitter aftertaste you might be accustomed to.
 Not sure where to start?
 Order a Pleasure Pack of four blends to find the one you want to drink every morning.